tchaloupka/httpbench/README.md

 Load tester (hey) must be installed on the load tester host.

-Host that generates load should be ideally more prefermant.
+Host that generates load should be ideally more performant.

 ### Frameworks / libraries